genular/pandora/README.md

     </p>
 </div>

-## Intro

-`PANDORA` is a machine learning (ML) tool that can be used to integrate various data types, including clinical, transcriptome and microbiome data and find connections in large datasets.
+`PANDORA` is a versatile web-based platform for integrating, analyzing, and visualizing diverse biological data, including clinical, transcriptome, and microbiome datasets.

-It can be used for a variety of use cases, for example:
-- Identify markers in a patient's blood associated with a severe infection
-- Find certain bacteria in the gut related to type of cancer
-- Predict the outcome of a disease
+## Overview
+It can be applied to various use cases, such as identifying infection markers, discovering gut bacteria connections to cancer, predicting disease outcomes, examining vaccine immune responses, drug discovery, biomarker identification for personalized medicine, and analyzing omics data for systems biology research.
+Perform complex analyses using multiple supported machine learning models and techniques, including clustering, heatmap generation, t-SNE, UMAP, and much more.

 ## Installation Quick-start

-`PANDORA` can be easily installed using Docker, a pre-built version of the software can be pulled from [DockerHub](https://hub.docker.com/).
-In order to run a test instance of PANDORA, users will first need to prepare their local environment by downloading, installing and configuring [Docker](https://www.docker.com/).
+`PANDORA` can be installed using Docker, a pre-built version of the platform can be pulled from [DockerHub](https://hub.docker.com/).
+In order to run `PANDORA`, users will first need to install [Docker](https://www.docker.com/).

 #### Requirements